oracle/terraform-kubernetes-installer/README.md

 ```

 ## Known issues and limitations
-* Unsupported: scaling or replacing etcd members in or out after the initial deployment
+* Scaling or replacing etcd members in or out after the initial deployment is currently unsupported
-* Unsupported: creating a service with `--type=LoadBalancer`
+* Creating a service with `--type=LoadBalancer` is currently unsupported
+* Failover or HA configuration for the NAT instance is currently unsupported

 ## Contributing